 Home to countless pagodas, shrines, and religious sites, the enchanting temples in Vietnam are a must for every traveler to visit, explore, and relish.
 From Buddhist monasteries to Hindu shrines, these temples form one of the prime source to learn more about the rich history and cultural heritage of Vietnam.
+While you plan your next trip to this famous tourist destination, we have exclusively selected some of the most ancient temples in vietnam.
+Have a look!

 And as you embark on your tour to explore some of the best temples in Vietnam across cities like Ho Chi Minh, Hanoi, and more, make sure you do not miss out on these six best ones in the country.